darko1002001/android-rest-client/README.md

 Usage:
 ======

-Look at the demo project for details.
+Look at the demo project included in this repo for details.

-Also this demo sample project
-https://github.com/darko1002001/sync-notes-android
+There is another sample project with an older version of android-rest-client found here: https://github.com/darko1002001/sync-notes-android